0x4n3/CoDAT/README.md

 His technical expertise is complemented by strong problem-solving skills, evident from his successful development and deployment of a CRM system for telemarketing companies, which led to a notable increase in lead conversion rates from 20% to 60%.
 Anas is also proficient in Agile and Scrum methodologies, ensuring timely and effective project delivery.

 Anas is certified as a Sun Certified Web Component Developer (SCWCD) and a Sun Certified Programmer for the Java 2 Platform (SCJP), underscoring his deep knowledge and expertise in the field.
 His professional journey reflects a commitment to excellence and a deep understanding of technological solutions that enhance business operations and user experiences.

-## Mr. Nathaniel Oh

-Mr. Oh has over 10 of experience working in cybersecurity in both industry and academia settings.
-Mr. Oh currently is pursuing his PhD in Computer and Cyber Sciences at Augusta University while working as a Vulnerability Research SETA for ARPA-H. Prior to pursuing his doctorate, Mr. Oh worked as a Senior Cybersecurity Professional at Tyler Technologies where he assisted clients in securing their network and assessed their production binaries and environments.
-Mr. Oh has given technical talks and has taught advanced computer science and cyber security concepts to both industry professionals and academic peers.

-Mr. Oh has earned over 115 certifications in fields ranging from computer science, cybersecurity, and machine learning.
-He holds certifications from several industry leaders such as Microsoft, Cisco, IBM, CompTIA and OffSec.
-His certifications include the OSCE3, CASP+, CCNA, and many more.

-Mr. Oh holds a Bachelor of Science degree in Applied Mathematics from American Military University and an Associate of Science degree in Mathematics from Anne Arundel Community College.

 # Installation